urbit/urbit.org-reloaded/content/blog/hoon-4-lispers.md

 Lisp functions are first-class objects and can be manipulated and passed like values of basic types as well.

 Before we can look at macros, we need to consider Lisp's notion of evaluation and in particular deferred evaluation.
 For Lisp, an expression can be marked as a literal value rather than evaluated to produce a result.
-The quote `'` symbol is used to mark expressions for such deferred evaluation:
+The quote `'` symbol is used to mark expressions for prevented evaluation:

 ```lisp
 '(1 2 3)  	; evaluates to the list (1 2 3)